datacarpentry/openrefine-socialsci/_episodes/03-filter-sort.md

 If you try to re-sort a column that you have already used, the drop-down menu changes slightly, to > `Sort` without the `...`, to remind you that you have already used this column.
 It will give you additional options:

 * > `Sort` > `Sort...` - This option enables you to modify your original sort.
 * > `Sort` > `Reverse` - This option allows you to reverse the order of the sort.
 * > `Sort` > `Remove sort` - This option allows you to undo your sort.

 > ## Exercise
 >
 > Sort the data by `gps:Altitude`.
 Do you think the first few entries may have incorrect altitudes?.
 >
 > > ## Solution
 > > In the `gps:Altitude` column, select `Sort...` > `numbers` and select `smallest first`.
 The first few values are all 0.
 The altitudes are more likely 'missing' than incorrect.
-The survey is deliverd by Smartphone with the gps information added automatically by the app.
+The survey is delivered by Smartphone with the gps information added automatically by the app.
 The lack of an altitude value suggests that the smartphone was unable to provide it and it defaulted to 0.
 > >
 > {: .solution}
 {: .challenge}